Salarpur Khadar: Community

+Ghodi Bachheda, is often regarded as one of the most prominent and influential Bhati Rajput villages in the area.

+In terms of population, the numbers of Salarpur are around 10,000 people, with about 8,000 belonging to the Bhati Rajput community.
+On a larger scale, the Gautam Buddha Nagar Lok Sabha constituency is estimated to have a Rajput population of over 450,000 to 500,000, highlighting the significance of the community is in the district.

+Politically, the influence of the Bhati Rajput community is evident.
+For example Thakur Dhirendra Singh Bhati, is elected as the MLA for the 3rd time from the Jewar constituency in Greater Noida.
+His election reflects the community’s ongoing importance in local politics.

 Demographics

 As of 2001 India census, Salarpur Khadar had a population of 10,772.
 Males constitute 58% of the population and females 42%.
 Salarpur Khadar has an average literacy rate of 66%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 53%.
 In Salarpur Khadar, 19% of the population is under 6 years of age.